I’m creating 50 blog posts using AI as a writing companion. The thoughts are my own. The elaboration is a collaboration.

 This post reflects on a shift from designing interfaces by hand to shaping the intelligence that creates them.
 Traditional UI work is giving way to AI-generated, real-time surfaces that adapt to context, user needs, and goals.
 Designers will no longer draw buttons or build screens.
 They will define behaviors, constraints, and system logic.
 The new design language is intent, not layout.
 Rather than being replaced, experienced designers are stepping into a higher role, guiding reasoning and training systems to respond dynamically.
 The future of design is not static or visual.
 It is intelligent, responsive, and co-created in the moment.

-The Idiot’s Guide to Benevolent Dictatorship
+The Benevolent Dictator's Guide to Leadership

 This post reframes leadership as a balance between clarity and openness.
 It argues that the best organizations are led by obsessive, mission-driven individuals who make decisive calls and set clear direction.
 But clarity without benevolence breeds silence.
 True leadership requires a posture that invites honesty, especially when it is uncomfortable.
 A benevolent dictator leads with conviction while remaining reachable, ensuring people feel safe bringing forward bad news, disagreement, or doubt.
 The guide is simple: do not make it harder to tell the truth.
 When leaders protect that openness, they earn real trust and build teams that stay aligned and engaged.